bhinton88/wxmanknits_project/README.md

 ## About the App:

+Wxmanknits and e-commerce app!

-Full stack E-commerce App built to allow me to sell my own hand crafted items
+An app built to display and sell both hand made items and destash yarn.

 ## Features:
 - Sign up for account or login with username/password